My classes at New York university Abu Dhabi

 While Braitenberg's book suggests hardware, the process is easily transferable to software, with the great advantage that once the code for a vehicle is written, it can be easily duplicated, allowing for experimentation with large populations of vehicles with similar or different "personalities".
 We can then observe how the vehicles interact with each other and their surroundings over time.

-All the course material, as well as links to student Github repositories, can be found in the Github repository
+All the course material, as well as links to student Github repositories, can be found in the course Github repository

-Interactive Media in the World Robots
+Interactive Media in the World

 Interactive Media spans a large range of activities including but certainly not limited to website design and smartphone app development; product design; new interfaces for musical expression; exhibit design for museums and other institutions; kinetic art; interactive art; immersive art; virtual and augmented reality; robotics; and education.
 These activities could take place in individual or collaborative artist studios, classrooms, design companies, maker spaces, high tech startups, libraries, and a host of other places.

-While teaching in the San Francisco Bay Area I had access to a great many spaces and practitioners, and could easily show students examples of the kind of activities in which the could utilize what we were teaching.
+While teaching in the San Francisco Bay Area I had access to a great many spaces and practitioners, and could easily show students examples of the kind of activities in which they could utilize what we were teaching.
 Here in Abu Dhabi either there isn't such a diversity of activities, or I've not found it.
 Fortunately, not far away in Israel, I have similar access to these spaces through family, friends, colleagues, and collaborators.

 NYU has a framework in which faculty can propose classes to take place in other countries.
-In my course Interactive Media In The World we visit artist studios, design studios, Burning Man style maker spaces, high tech maker spaces, exhibit designers, special effects designers, museums, and other creative spaces.
-We also collaborate with students in related classes and engage in a joint project.
+In my course Interactive Media In The World we visit artist studios, design studios, "Burning Man" style maker spaces, high tech maker spaces, exhibit designers, special effects designers, museums, and other creative spaces.
+We also collaborate with local students in simliar classes and engage in a joint project.